ryansheehy0/Neo-C/possible_features.md

 ## Todo
+- Should certain features be included in the language or be imported from a standard library?
+	- Included in the language:
+		- string
+		- dynamic arrays
+	- Through a standard library
+		- heap
+		- map
+		- optional

+- Minor syntax enforcements
 	- There is no implied conversion with instances of classes so that the syntax for creating an object from a class is consistent.
 		- The `explicit` keyword is used on all constructors.
 		- What syntax used to create object?
 I like the =s sign syntax.
+	- This is the only syntax which can be used to create an instance of a class
+		- `Class instance(constructor arguments)`
+		- What happens when you set an object equal to another one?
+Does it create a copy or pass a reference?
+	- No function like macros, no functions within functions, no inline functions, no assigning functions to variables.
+	- && for rvalues should not be used?
+		- temp values

+- Keywords
 	- static
 	- volatile
 		- So compiler doesn't optimize things out
-- multi threading
-	- async, await, and promises
-	- Built into the language
-- How to do functions as arguments.
-Lamda arguments.
-- Creating libraries
-	- Should be done through the compiler.
-	- Should have 2 settings.
-Include links or not.
 	- asm keyword?
 		- c++ keyword?
 	- `co_await`, `co_return`, `co_yield`?

+- Built into the lang
 	- Use the `?` to wrap things in `std::optional`
 		- Don't use optionals for error handling.
 	- Key value pairs built into the language?
 		- Map
+		- `dictionary`, `keyValuePair`, `key`
+		- map<KeyType, ValueType>
+		- orderedMap

+- Libraries
 	- All the types of errors
 		- InvalidConversion
 		- OutOfRange
 	- Should split, join, and typeof be in Convert Library?

-- && for rvalues should not be used?
-	- temp values
-- This is the only syntax which can be used to create an instance of a class
-	- `Class instance(constructor arguments)`
+- Other
-	- What happens when you set an object equal to another one?
-Does it create a copy or pass a reference?
+	- How to do functions as arguments.
+Lamda arguments.
+	- multi threading
+		- async, await, and promises
+		- Built into the language
+	- Creating libraries
+		- Should be done through the compiler.
+		- Should have 2 settings.
+Include links or not.

 ## Problem areas of Neo-C
 - Metaprogramming